myparcelnl/woocommerce/readme.txt

 * Button styles are now in CSS instead of inline

 = 1.2.0 =
-* Feature: The MyParcel checkout fields (street name / house number) can now also be modified on the my account page
+* Feature: The myparcel checkout fields (street name / house number) can now also be modified on the my account page
 * Fix: WooCommerce 2.1 compatibility (checkout field localisation is now in WC core)
 * Updated MyParcel tariffs